23/7/2024

 When will Ofgem’s energy price cap change?

-Energy prices usually rise and fall with demand, so it’s possible that the energy price cap could be raised on 1 October as demand for energy increases during the winter months.
+Energy prices usually rise and fall with demand, so it’s possible that the energy price cap could increase again on 1 January 2025 as demand for energy increases during the winter months.

 When is the next energy price cap review?